alphagov/datainsight-ga-collector/README.md

 datainsight-visits-collector
 ============================

-Collects visits data for different time intervals from google analytics
+Collect the statics specified by the configuration from google analytics